google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

     will be used as a key to access data in Firestore.
 The user ID could be an email address (hashed or unhashed) or any other kind of ID which is available on the website, offline, and in the cloud.
-3. When sGTM recieve the event, it will look up the data in Firestore and return an entire Firestore document in the form of a stringified JSON object.
+3. When sGTM receives the event, it will look up the data in Firestore and return an entire Firestore document in the form of a stringified JSON object.
 Further variables are used to extract and clean this data as required
 4. The updated event is sent to Google Analytics, Floodlights, or Google Ads.